hmcs10/DSA-Cheat-Sheet/sorting.md

     return 0 ;
 }
 ```

+Note 1: Note how we transfer the values of temp into arr.
+We always have our unique low and high values, so we insert the values in arr from low to high.
+And for temp we use a variable x and keep inserting the values from x=0.

+Note 2: In base case of mergeSort don't make the mistake of not returning null for low==high, because if we simply write if(low>high) then in that case this allows the condition l == r (i.e., one element) to still proceed into the recursion, which causes the midpoint to be the same as l, and the recursive calls never terminate properly for all cases.
+This will give you Segmentation Fault.

 Time complexity: O(nlogn)

 Reason: At each step, we divide the whole array into two halves, for that logn and we assume n steps are taken to get sorted array, so overall time complexity will be nlogn